 Individuals wishing to access their own personal data held by the University can do so via a Subject Access Request.
-Any individual wishing to exercise this right should do so in writing or by email (info-compliance@bangor.ac.uk) to the Head of Governance and Compliance.
+Any individual wishing to exercise this right should do so in writing or by email

+(info-compliance@bangor.ac.uk) to the Head of Governance and Compliance.
 A standard form is available on the University's data protection web pages.

 Individuals will not be entitled to access information to which any of the exemptions in the Act applies.
-However, only those specific pieces of information to which the exemption applies will be withheld, and information covered by an exemption will be subject to review by the Head of Governance and Compliance
+However, only those specific pieces of information to which the exemption applies will be withheld, and information covered by an exemption will be subject to review by the Legal & Compliance Manager

-The University aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within one month as stipulated by the Act and within any relevant time periods set by other jurisdictions.
+The University aims to comply with requests for access to personal information as quickly as possible but will ensure that it is provided within one month as stipulated by the Act and within any relevant time periods set by other jurisdictions.

-Requests for access to information held by the University's Student Counselling service will be dealt with by the Head of Governance and Compliance in consultation with the Head of Counselling.
+Requests for access to information held by the University's Student Counselling service will be dealt with by the Legal & Compliance Manager in consultation with the Head of Counselling.